 UF team

-The University of Florida (UF) is one of twenty-two Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+The University of Florida (UF) is one of seventeen Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Michael Haller, MD, the TrialNet team at UF is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team